TOMToolkit/tom_tns/README.md

                 'c': 'Clear',
                 ...
             },  # Optional mapping from your reduced datum filter values to TNS filter options.
-            'default_authors': 'Foo Bar <foo@bar.com>'  # Optional default authors string to populate the author fields for tns submission.
+            'default_authors': 'Foo Bar <foo@bar.com>, Rando Calrissian, et al.'  # Optional default authors string to populate the author fields for tns submission.
 If not specified, defaults to saying "<logged in user> using <tom name>".
         },
     }
     ```